JetBrains/kotlin-web-site/docs/topics/multiplatform/multiplatform-expect-actual.md

 actual class on a platform where it's never required.

 Because of this, you only need to provide an `actual` declaration on platforms where the annotation is used.
-This behavior is not enabled by default, and it requires the type to be marked with [`OptionalExpectation`](https://kotlinlang.org/api/latest/jvm/stdlib/kotlin/-optional-expectation/).
+This behavior isn't enabled by default, and it requires the type to be marked with [`OptionalExpectation`](https://kotlinlang.org/api/latest/jvm/stdlib/kotlin/-optional-expectation/).

 Take the `@XmlSerializable` annotation declared above and add `OptionalExpectation`: